GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Pronouns.md

 Yes, men, "fathers", who came from Bible Torah Quran.
 But these men cross an ocean.
 These men met native american people who had never heard of "Jesus Chirst" or Enlgish language or writing.

-Manhattan New York isn't just a made-up word, it is the Manhattan tribe of people who lived before English or THE Bible ever TOUCHED NORTH America.
+Manhattan New York isn't just a made-up word, it is the Manhattan tribe of people who lived before English or THE Bible ever TOUCHED NORTH America. https://en.wikipedia.org/wiki/Lenape

+&nbsp;

 # Buffalo Buffalo Buffalo